wn-doolittle/caliper-spec/caliper.md

 | federatedSession | [LtiSession](#ltiSession) | if this [Event](#event) occurs within the context of an [LTI](#lti) tool launch, the actor's tool consumer [LtiSession](#ltiSession) MAY be referenced. | Optional |
 | extensions | Array | An ordered array of objects not defined by Caliper MAY be specified for a more concise representation of the [Event](#event) | Optional |

-When representing the [Event](#event) as JSON-LD, a `@context` key MUST be specified with a value that references the external IMS Global Caliper context document [http://purl.imsglobal.org/ctx/caliper/v1p1](http://purl.imsglobal.org/ctx/caliper/v1p1).
+When representing the [Event](#event) as JSON-LD, a `@context` key MUST be embedded in the document with a value that references the external IMS Global Caliper context document [http://purl.imsglobal.org/ctx/caliper/v1p1](http://purl.imsglobal.org/ctx/caliper/v1p1).

 #### Example
 ```json